Saturday, 15 October 2022 14:17

 Major Injury/Missed Season: A gymnast missing a season of competition (three meets or less, unless the post-season was included) or with a major injury (defined as involving more than 4 months of recovery time like a torn ACL or Achilles) had 0.5 stars deducted from her rating.
 An additional year of competition history was added during her base rating assessment.
 The gymnast was given the benefit of the doubt in all situations and any resulting rating changes were to the benefit of the athlete.
 For example, an additional year was not added to the athlete's base assessment if she was already able to qualify without it.
 This criteria is added because major injuries do impact an athlete's recruiting potential.

 Inconsistent/Weak Event: This criteria was applied to US Development Program Level 10 athletes only.
-A half star was deducted from the gymnast's rating if 50% or more of her competition results scored a 9.3 or below.
+A half star was deducted from the gymnast's rating if 50% or more of her competition results were scored at 9.3 or below.
 This was intended to compensate for a gymnast's inconsistency or weaker event.
 This deduction was NOT taken where UTL/Start Value deductions had been already taken for the event, or where a three-event score was used for the base rating assessment.

 Methodology Downsides and Gaps